aldopando/BellabeatCaseStudy/README.md

     | hourlySteps | minuteStepsNarrow_secondPeriod | hourlySteps_merged |
     | minuteMETsNarrow | minuteMETsNarrow_secondPeriod | minuteMETs_merged |

-16. After merging the tables from the two datasets, now I will identify if there are extra spaces in data of each the merged tables.
+16. After merging the tables from the two datasets, I checked for extra spaces or characters across the records of each merged table.
+[Here](https://github.com/aldopando/BellabeatCaseStudy/blob/main/cleaning.md#extra-spaces-in-data) you can find all the queries and steps performed to check for extra spaces in the merged tables. **We didn't find any extra spaces or characters in the analyzed columns**.
+06/01/2025

+17. Finally, I checked for duplicates in the merged tables to finish the cleaning process of this data.
+	- hourlyCalories_merged:
+  	- hourlyIntensities_merged:
+	- hourlySteps_merged:
+	- minuteMETs_merged:
+	- weight_data: